-Content: Major groups of Microorganisms
+Content: Major Groups of Microorganisms

-Groups of Microorganisms
+Definition of Microorganisms

 Cell properties: Bacteria is a prokaryotic cell (having a primitive nucleus) and unicellular.

-Size: It ranges from 0.2-100 µm
+Size: It ranges from 0.2-100 µm.

 Habitat: Soil, water, earth crust, dead organic matter, hot springs etc.